DaveMcW/rail-bridge/README.md

 Trains always render on top of rail bridges.

-Map editor instant deconstruction does not work on rail bridges. ([72215](https://forums.factorio.com/viewtopic.php?t=72215))
+/editor instant deconstruction does not work on rail bridges. ([72215](https://forums.factorio.com/viewtopic.php?t=72215))